PBrockmann/ipython_ferretmagic/README.md

 ipython-ferretmagic
 ===================

-ipython notebook extension for ferret
+ipython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL)

 ## Installation

-Install pyferret from instruction from http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret.
+Install pyferret following instructions from http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret.

-Once you can import pyferret module then install the ipython notebook extension
+Once you can import the pyferret module in python then install the ipython notebook extension.

 In IPython, install ferretmagic: